RouzbehMajidi/serverless-marketplace/docs/API.md

       "onlyShowAvailableItems": false, //optional, defaults to false, }
   ```
 The query system will search for items that contain the search phrase.
-The `onlyShowAvailableItems` field is an optional field to allow users to filter products in the query that are out-of-stock (i.e. `inventory_count` == 0) and will default to false if it is not in a request.
+The `onlyShowAvailableItems` field is an optional field to allow users to filter products in the query that are out-of-stock (i.e. `quantity` == 0) and will default to false if it is not in a request.

 ### Updating Inventory
 Additionally an admin user can make modifications to the marketplace inventory.
 This is done using the `/products/update` endpoint.
 This endpoint supports the `POST` action.